mozilla/docker-etl/jobs/kpi-forecasting/README.md

 - `./kpi-forecasting/kpi_forecasting.py` is the main control script.
 - `./kpi-forecasting/configs` contains configuration YAML files.
-- `./kpi-forecasting/models` contains` the forecasting models.
+- `./kpi-forecasting/models` contains the forecasting models.

 This repo was designed to make it simple to add new forecasting models in the future.
-In general, a model needs only to inherit the `models.base_forecast.BaseForecast` class and implement the `_fit` and `_predict` methods.
+In general, a model needs to inherit the `models.base_forecast.BaseForecast` class and to implement the `_fit` and `_predict` methods.
+Output from the `_fit` method will automatically be validated by `BaseForecast._validate_forecast_df`.

 One caveat is that, in order for aggregations over time periods to work (e.g. monthly forecasts), the `_predict` method must generate a number of simulated timeseries.
 This enables the measurement of variation across a range of possible outcomes.
 This number is set by `BaseForecast.number_of_simulations`.